jmmjsolutions/playwright-python-migrate/README.md

   from playwright.sync_api import sync_playwright
   ```

 This script will migrate pre-release test cases to the new API.
-It handles automatic conversion of camelCase method names to snake_case for the following method names:
+It uses Bowler (https://pybowler.io/) to do the heavy lifting for migration.
+The script handles automatic conversion of camelCase method names to snake_case for the following method names:

 ```
 evalOnSelector to eval_on_selector